MyAlstrom logo

 Metabolism, appetite, and growth

 Metabolic issues often shape daily life as much as clinic schedules do.
-Parents usually need help connecting endocrine terms to school, food, energy, and family routines.
+Parents usually need help connecting endocrine terms to food, energy, school, and routine.

 • Insulin resistance, blood sugar concerns, or type 2 diabetes risk